Sydney Dance Company: History

 In December 2007, Executive Director Noel Staunton launched the company's 2008 season, announcing three guest choreographers, Meryl Tankard, Rafael Bonachela and Aszure Barton, to create new works for the company.
 Bonachela was subsequently appointed the Company's new Artistic Director.

 In December 2008, Foxtel signed a three-year sponsorship of the company involving special broadcasts and incorporating the company into subscription television programs Australia's Next Top Model and Project Runway Australia.

-In December 2009, Anne Dunn was appointed Executive Director of the Company.
+In 2009, Anne Dunn was appointed Executive Director of the Company.

 Rafael Bonachela has been the artistic director of the company since 2009.
 His first commissioned work for the company, 360°, was as a guest choreographer.
 His works include unfold (2009), 6 Breaths (2010), LANDforms (2011) and 2 One Another (2012), Irony of Fate, Soledad, and The Land of Yes & The Land of No. He has worked with guest choreographers Kenneth Kvarnstrom (Mercury 2009), Adam Linder (Are We That We Are 2010), Emanuel Gat (Satisfying Musical Moments 2010), and Jacopo Godani (Raw Models 2011).
 Other guest choreographers include Alexander Ekman and Gideon Obarzanek, as well as collaborations with the Australian Chamber Orchestra and the Sydney Symphony Orchestra and with composers 48nord and Ezio Bosso.

-Following a number of years of negotiation, in 2014, the company announced it was granted permission to perform William Forsythe's rarely performed 1993 work Quintett.
-The work is set to Gavin Bryars' soulful Jesus' Blood Never Failed Me Yet.
+In 2014, the company announced it was granted permission to perform William Forsythe's 1993 work Quintett.
+The work is set to Gavin Bryars' Jesus' Blood Never Failed Me Yet.

-Since Rafael Bonachela's appointment, the company has toured around the world to Venice, Beijing, Germany, New York City, Barcelona, London and Guanajuato.

-Since 1985, the company has been a resident of the purpose-built studios at The Wharf in Sydney's Walsh Bay, minutes from the city's famed Bridge and Opera House.
-Its studios offer the largest public dance classes in Australia, with nearly 80,000 attendances annually.

-Dancers and choreographers

-Sydney Dance Company has launched the careers of several notable Australian dancers and choreographers, including: